 This was usually a female-related word only, however, people started using it to imply a boy was gay given that it’s a female word in Spanish (even though there are also male butterflies)

 It means cat.
-Spanish pet name used to tell girls they are sexy.
-In some Latin countries, the word is used to express girls who are in a relationship.
+A Spanish pet name used to tell girls they are sexy.
+In some Latin countries, it’s a Spanish slang word used to express girls who are in a relationship.